Assault on Fort Wagner, South Carolina - July 18, 1863 (June 2020)

 American Battlefield Trust’s map of the Assault on Fort Wagner, South Carolina on July 18, 1863

-After the July 11 assault on Fort Wagner failed, Gillmore reinforced his beachhead on Morris Island.
-At dusk July 18, Gillmore launched an attack spearheaded by the 54th Massachusetts Infantry, a black regiment.
+After the July 11 assault on Fort Wagner failed, Union General Quincy A. Gillmore reinforced his beachhead on Morris Island.
+At dusk on July 18, Gillmore launched an attack spearheaded by the 54th Massachusetts Infantry, a black regiment.
 The unit’s colonel, Robert Gould Shaw, was killed.
 Members of the brigade scaled the parapet but after brutal hand-to-hand combat were driven out with heavy casualties.
 The Federals resorted to siege operations to reduce the fort.
 This was the fourth time in the war that black troops played a crucial combat role, proving to skeptics that they would fight bravely if only given the chance.